 While it differs from what most think of a FLW design, it does pay tribute to the local native people, as well as celebrates the abundant sunshine that Arizona provides.

-The facility uses Native American symbols throughout.
+The facility uses Native American symbols and designs throughout.

 Wright’s design made a connection to the desert in the use of long, low, sweeping lines.

 When they were building the site they found Native petroglyphs onsite.